2011 Budweiser Shootout: Background

 The track, Daytona International Speedway, is one of six superspeedways to hold NASCAR races.
 The standard track at Daytona International Speedway is a four-turn superspeedway that is 2.5 mi long.
 The track's turns are banked at 31 degrees, while the front stretch, the location of the finish line, is banked at 18 degrees.

 The Budweiser Shootout was created by Busch Beer brand manager Monty Roberts as the Busch Clash in 1979.
 The race, designed to promote Busch Beer, invites the fastest NASCAR drivers from the previous season to compete.
 The race is considered a "warm-up" for the Daytona 500.
 It was renamed the Bud Shootout in 1998.
 The name changed to the Budweiser Shootout in 2001, and it was rebranded the Sprint Unlimited in 2013.

 A total of thirty drivers were eligible to compete in the race, including previous Sprint Cup Series champions, past winners of the race, rookie of the year winners, previous year pole position winners, the participants of the 2010 Chase for the Sprint Cup, and the winners of the Daytona 500 and Coke Zero 400.
 The race was 75 laps long, with two segments of 25 and 50 laps.
 In between the segments there was a pit stop that lasted ten minutes.
-During the pit stop, teams were able to change tires, add fuel, and make normal chassis adjustments, but they were not be allowed to change springs, shock absorbers or rear-ends.
+During the pit stop, teams were able to change tires, add fuel, and make normal chassis adjustments, but they were not allowed to change springs, shock absorbers or rear-ends.
 Also, all the work was done in either the garage or on pit road.
 The caution laps, as well as the green flag laps was scored in the race.
 Kevin Harvick was the defending race winner.